 You would not believe the number of CVs we get through that are missing contact details.
 You could be the perfect fit, a no-brainer, but how will we ever progress?

 Triple-check that your contact details are up-to-date and are clear on the page.
-Any time lost chasing geese could be better spent on getting you placed in your perfect role.
+Name, phone number and email address are a must.

 Even with a perfect CV, you can tumble at the last hurdle if you don’t name your file sufficiently.
 A ‘CV.doc’ will often get lost in a system to never be found again.